Policy Owner:||Legal Services

 - improper dealings with tenants, vendors or agencies;

-- taking or diverting property, information or other assets belonging to Toronto Community Housing or other parties (including tenants) through fraud, deception, extortion or other illegal means;
+- taking or diverting property, information or other assets belonging to TCHC or other parties (including tenants) through fraud, deception, extortion or other illegal means;

-- exercising authority or influence over a matter where a conflict of interest exists, including violations of Toronto Community Housing's Conflict of Interest Policy or violation of the conflict of interest provisions of section 4 of Ontario Regulation 339/01 under the Social Housing Reform Act, 2000;
+- exercising authority or influence over a matter where a conflict of interest exists, including violations of TCHC's Conflict of Interest Policy or violation of the conflict of interest provision in section 142 of the Housing Services Act, 2011, S.O.
+2011, c.
+6, Sched.
+1;

-- acts of bribery, which can include acceptance of secret commissions, seeking or accepting anything of material or personal value from vendors, consultants, or contractors doing business with Toronto Community Housing, or from tenants or applicants for housing with Toronto Community Housing;
+- acts of bribery, which can include acceptance of secret commissions, seeking or accepting anything of material or personal value from vendors, consultants, or contractors doing business with TCHC, or from tenants or applicants for housing with TCHC;

-- intentionally destroying or defacing Toronto Community Housing property or assets, or disclosing confidential information to outside parties; and
+- intentionally destroying or defacing TCHC property or assets, or disclosing confidential information to outside parties; and

 - conspiracy, to commit fraud with others.

 This policy also applies to:

 - stealing or removing company assets (theft), any misappropriation of funds, securities, supplies, fixtures, equipment, software or other assets; and